The Food Standards Code includes standards for food additives, food safety, labelling and foods that need pre-approval such as GM foods.

 Who enforces the Code?

 Enforcement and interpretation of the Code is the responsibility of state and territory government departments and other food enforcement agencies in Australia and New Zealand.
-The Department of Agriculture and Water Resources is responsible for inspecting and sampling imported food.
+The Department of Agriculture is responsible for inspecting and sampling imported food.